Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 New Jersey: Liberty State Park (Find on Maps)

-About the Statue of Liberty FerryGo on a Statue of Liberty guided tour to learn more about this historic monument from an expert guide.
+About the Statue of Liberty ferryGo on a Statue of Liberty guided tour to learn more about this historic monument from an expert guide.
 Learn about the history and construction of the statue on Liberty Island and then head to Ellis Island to find out the stories of 12 million immigrants who came to America.

-Statue of Liberty Guided ToursHere's how much time you will need to explore all the attractions on your Statue of Liberty Cruise:
+Statue of Liberty guided toursHere's how much time you will need to explore all the attractions on your Statue of Liberty Cruise:

 You can dine at the Crown Café after your tour of the Statue of Liberty.
 This café on Liberty Island serves classic American favorites like hot dogs, sandwiches, seafood, cheeseburgers, pizza, paninis, ranger meals, beverages, and desserts.
 They have an espresso bar and also serve vegetarian and gluten-free meals.